How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 7Add Optional Enhancements

 Timing for Effects: Most people notice initial relaxation within 20-45 minutes.
 Peak effects occur at 1-2 hours and last 2-4 hours total.
 Drink your tea 30-60 minutes before your desired relaxation window.
-Read our complete guide on blue lotus tea effects for detailed expectations.

 Water Temperature: The Critical Factor

 Temperature precision separates excellent blue lotus tea from disappointing brews.
-Here's what science tells us about optimal extraction:

 Water Temperature Alkaloid Extraction Result